Upstatement/stream-manager/README.md

 Stream Manager
 ==============

+Curate streams of WordPress posts.

 ## Setup

-Install and activate Timber, then install and activate this plugin.
-Create your first stream in the admin, and then use this in your template file, replacing the ID with the stream ID:
+Install and activate [Timber](https://github.com/jarednova/timber), then install and activate this plugin.
+Create your first stream in the WordPress admin, and then use this in your template file, replacing the ID with the stream ID:

 ```php
 $context['stream'] = new TimberStream(5);